wix-incubator/wix-code-docs/wix-inbox-v2/wix-inbox-v2/Messages/guides/messages-intro.md

 ## Before you begin

-To send a message you must specify the message's direction, visibility, and the message type.
+When an intial message is sent, it creates a [conversation](/wix-inbox-v2/conversations/introduction) To send a message you must specify the message's type, visibility, and direction.

-Messages can be sent in 1 of 2 directions:
-- **Business to participant:** Messages sent from your site to your site visitors.
-- **Participant to Business:** Messages sent from your site visitors to your site.

-You can control who sees the messages being sent by setting the `visibility` field in the `message` object to one of the following:
-- `BUSINESS_AND_PARTICIPANT`
-- `BUSINESS`
+#### Message type
 Messages can be sent in one of the following types:
 - Basic
 - Template